RillingDev/musicbrainz-enricher/README.md

 ### History Storage

 The application will remember entities checked already and will not re-check them.
-In order to reset this, truncate the `*_history_entry` tables in the schema `musicbrainz_enricher`.
+To reset this, truncate the `*_history_entry` tables in the schema `musicbrainz_enricher`.